 In 1755, young Timothy is sent from Boston to live with his mother’s relatives in Acadia.
 As the story unfolds, Timothy grows to love the beauty of the Acadian landscape and the close-knit, hardworking Acadian community.
 One June night, American soldiers — who had come under the guise of a fishing party — ransack the Acadians’ houses for arms while their hosts lie sleeping.
 This treacherous event portends the disaster that follows later that summer: the Acadian deportation.

 José loves helping Mamá in the garden outside their home in California.
 But when Mamá is sent back to Mexico for not having citizenship papers, José and his Papá face an uncertain future.
 What will it be like to visit Mamá in Tijuana?
 When will she be able to come home?
 Award-winning children’s book author René Colato Laínez tackles the difficult and timely subject of family separation with exquisite tenderness.
-He is donating a portion of his royalties to the Centro Madre Assunta, a refuge for women and children who are waiting to be reunited with their families in the United States.
 Joe Cepeda’s bright and engaging illustrations bring this story of hope to vivid life.

 See the review at WOW Review, Volume 4, Issue 2